Phobetor1/Schoegler-Murauer/index.md

 ![Image](https://cdn.pixabay.com/photo/2015/10/27/16/07/canvas-1009232_1280.jpg)

 Serious Games are finding their way into the rehabilitions more and more.
 Easy to use and supportive for the health care workers.
-The meta-analysis "Serious Games for upper limb rehabilitation after stroke" from Doumas, Everard, Dehem & Lejeune (2021) investigated the impact of serious games on rehabilitation after suffering from a stroke.
+The meta-analysis "Serious Games for upper limb rehabilitation after stroke" by Doumas, Everard, Dehem & Lejeune (2021) investigated the impact of serious games on upper limb rehabilitation after suffering from a stroke.
- + einführender Text

 ##  META-ANALYSIS OVERVIEW
 ```
 Focus
+Effect of Serious Games on UL rehabilitation after stroke

 Effect Size
+moderate effect on UL motor function

 Target Group
+physio therapists, stroke patients and relatives
 ```